The Blue Bulls kept alive their Currie Cup play-off hopes with an impressive 52-10 rout of Griquas in Kimberley on Saturday, reports iafrica.com.

 Man of the match: The Griquas scrum was impressive, certainly their most potent weapon.
 Williams Small-Smith, Handré Pollard, Jacques du Plessis, Wiaan Liebenberg and David Bullbring all made big contributions for the visitors.
 However, our award goes to hard-running Blue Bulls lock Paul Willemse, who played like a loose forward, but did not shirk his work in the tight exchanges.

-For Griquas: Try: Penalty try.
+The scorers: For Griquas: Try: Penalty try.
 Conversion: Prinsloo.
 Penalty: Prinsloo

 For the Vodacom Blue Bulls: Tries: Liebenberg, Du Plessis, Small-Smith (2), Willemse (2), Visser.
 Conversions: Pollard (4).
 Penalties: Pollard (3).

 Yellow cards: Marcel van der Merwe (Blue Bulls, 35 - repeated scrum infringements), JP Nel (Griquas, 51 - professional foul, offside).